LucaCappelletti94/diesel-builders/README.md

     TableD --|> TableC : extends
 ```

-See the [dag.rs example](examples/dag.rs) for a complete working implementation.

 ### 4. Inheritance Chain

-A linear inheritance chain where each table extends exactly one parent (A → B → C).
+[A linear inheritance chain](examples/inheritance_chain.rs) where each table extends exactly one parent.
 The builder automatically determines and enforces the correct insertion order through the dependency graph.
+Insertion order: A → B → C.

 ```mermaid
 classDiagram